 Funfetti Cookies — These funfetti cookies are essentially sugar cookies from scratch that have been loaded with sprinkles.
 They have that nostalgic boxed cake flavor but are 100% homemade!

-Who can say no to super soft cookies with sprinkles baked in.
+Who can say no to super soft cookies with sprinkles baked in?
+I sure can’t.